jove-decompiler/carbon-copy/README.md

 Transitively extract source code from a codebase written in C into a single (continuous) standalone file. _[paper](https://people.csail.mit.edu/stelios/papers/codecarboncopy.pdf)_

 # Usage
 There are two steps.
 The first step is to "collect" information about the given codebase.
 This is accomplished through a clang plugin.
-Important: that information is specific to *the* build (e.g. the host machine's architecture, any preprocessor definitions specified on the command-line, etc).

 ```bash
 CFLAGS += -Xclang -load -Xclang /path/to/libcarbon-collect.so \